romanstan1/Bet-Bucket-GA-Project-3/readme.md

 #### Wins

-1. understanding the complex Betfair API documentation to access the data required
+1. Understanding the complex Betfair API documentation to access the data required